bedgarmcnerney/Project-MJOLNIR/README.md

   - Forearm mounted compressed air cannon
   - Laser Sight
   - Solenoid activated using L-**HEPHAESTUS GAUNLET**

+Ideas I'm Thinking About:
+- Electroplating portions of the armor to add durability and premium feel
+- Voice changer and Assistant
+- Exoskeleton-like feautures, increasing strength and speed
+- Totally not a flamethrower (just kidding)

 This is a working document that is updated regularly with my progress